The following Information Law practice note provides comprehensive and up to date legal information covering:

 Apart from confidentiality clauses, the use and disclosure of confidential information can also be restricted by other clauses.
 In particular, these include data protection clauses (which often restrict the use that can be made of personal data) and intellectual property clauses (which may restrict the use of databases).
 It is important to ensure that all clauses in an agreement restricting use or disclosure of information are mutually consistent so as to avoid uncertainty or disputes.

-Assuming that appropriate restrictions on use and disclosure of information have been implemented (in contracts with employees, contractors, subcontractors and third parties), what else should
+Assuming that appropriate restrictions on use and disclosure of information have been implemented (in contracts with employees, contractors, subcontractors and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.